Adam Carrington: Season 9

 A drunk and depressed Adam alienates his family.
 Dana leaves Adam and moves away from Denver.
 Adam continues his manipulative ways, attempting to double-cross Jeff on their pipeline work by sleeping with Steven's former secretary, Claire.
 Adam also seduces Virginia, Krystle's cousin, who shares a mysterious past with Dex.
 Adam learns that Virginia was a prostitute and humiliates her into leaving Denver.
 When Dex learns of Adam's actions, they come to blows.
 Dex tells Blake about Adam's behavior, causing a rift between father and son.
 Adam also flirts with Joanna Sills, Sable Colby's vice-president of mergers and acquisitions, in an attempt to help his mother with her vendetta against Sable.
 Blake eventually fires Adam, who returns to ColbyCo and offers Joanna a job when Sable fires her.
 Adam assists Alexis in investigating a mysterious mine on the Carrington property, where a 20-year-old dead body was recently found.
 Adam discovers a witness who claims he saw Blake put the body in the mine.
 Adam passes this information to Blake, and then finds the witness dead just moments after seeing Blake leave the witness's apartment.
 Blake accuses Adam of setting him up, but Adam insists that something more nefarious is going on.
 As the mystery deepens, Adam and Alexis learn that the mine holds stolen Nazi treasure and artwork.
 Out of spite, Adam has photographs of Jeff and his half-sister, Monica, doctored to look like they are sharing a romantic moment.
 In the chaos that follows, Alexis reveals that Monica is not in fact Jeff's sister, only his cousin.
 In "Catch 22", the final episode of the series, Adam taunts Dex when he learns that Sable is pregnant with Dex's child.
 The men fight and Dex falls backward into Alexis, sending them both crashing through a railing and falling off a second-story balcony.

 The Reunion (1991)

 Three years later, Adam is still working for Alexis, having sold out Denver-Carrington to a foreign cartel while Blake was in jail.
 After Blake's release and subsequent recontrol of his company, Adam and Blake are reconciled once again.
-In addition, a remorseful Adam is reunited with Kirby.
+In addition, a remorseful Adam is reunited with Kirby and they once again become engaged.